arvados/arvados_cwl_tester/README.md

-# arvados_cwl_tester
+# Arvados CWL Tester
 ## Framework for testing Common Workflow Language on Arvados

 ![Beta](https://img.shields.io/badge/Status-Beta-yellow)

+The **Arvados CWL Tester** is an open-source testing framework that lets you write and manage reproducible e2e CWL tests in Python and execute on Arvados.
+Arvados is an open source platform for managing and processing large biomedical data (more information you can find [here](https://arvados.org/)).
+The framework supports parallel execution of multiple e2e tests using pytest.

 ## Introduction

-**arvados_cwl_tester** framework is dedicated to people, that develop pipelines in CWL and run them on Arvados.
-It allows to create easy and reproducible tests for CWL CommandLineTools and Workflows and run them in parallel on Arvados, using `pytest`.

-**arvados_cwl_tester** API allows to write tests using python code and organize them in python script.
+**Arvados CWL Tester** API allows to write tests using python code and organize them in python script.

 Every test runs process on Arvados in temporary subproject which will be removed after one week automatically.
 When you execute first test during specific day new project is created authomaticly and all tests executed during this day will be placed there.
 That will keep your testing space clean and tidy.